gizmodesbois/cardstoemp/README.md

 ![](https://www.webstoemp.com/img/me-1024.jpg)

-As members of the web development community, we ([Simon](https://twitter.com/henrottesimon) and [Julien](https://twitter.com/thylo)) propose to make him a very special gift to celebrate this special occasion.
+Lets face it, sending birthday cards is so 2018.
+But still, we want to find a way to congratulate Jérome for the great person he is.
+That's why we ([Simon](https://twitter.com/henrottesimon) and [Julien](https://twitter.com/thylo)) thought about sending him a "Stoemp" of pages created by his friend.
+It can contain pretty much any thing you want, it doesn't have to be the nicest webpage you've ever made, it just have to be a part of you.

-We are going to send him a "Stoemp" composed of pretty much anything the web of today can do.
-We are a bit late to the party so please share this with anyone who might be interested in participating.
+We are saddly a bit late to the party so please share this with anyone who might be interested in participating.
 We plan on sending a netlify link to him the 22/03/2019 at 7pm

 ## How to use it